prathimacode-hub/Awesome_Python_Scripts/PyGamesScripts/Brick Breaker Game/README.md

 Player have to destroy all the bricks to win the game.

 #### Setup instructions
-1.Install Python 3.x (recommended) from here.
+1.Install  3.x (recommended) from here.

 2.Install Pygame 2.x(recommended) from here.